-The Kingdom Mission Society promotes resources which act as a sort of first wave ecumenism.
-Many believers in the body may not yet have the vision for a united church, but they do want to work with other Christians around issues of common concern.
-KMS develops resources to assist a local church or individual in sponsoring an event that will draw people together.
-KMS will work with you to make the program content and speakers diverse within an ecumenical context.
-Please contact us today if you are interested in hosting an event or consulting with us on one of our resources (click here to contact us).
+Kingdom Mission Society promotes films as a means for dynamic dialogue and encounter.
+These resources are meant to assist a local church or individual in sponsoring an event that will draw people together.
+KMS will work with you to make the program content and speakers diverse.
+Please contact us today if you are interested in hosting an event or consulting with us on one of our resources.

 Through a unique partnership with Unity Productions Foundation, KMS is able to screen The Sultan and the Saint which tells the remarkable story of St. Francis and Sultan Malik Al-Kamil, two leaders from two different faiths open to peace.
 Click here to watch a trailer.
 Click here to contact us about showing the film and hosting a post-film discussion.

 In partnership with ACT 3 Network KMS is able to host discussion nights around the 500th Anniversary of the Reformation using the resource, This Changed Everything.
 This evening event features clips from this three-part series in tandem with an evangelical and Roman Catholic speaker to talk about relational ecumenism within the context of this unique commemoration.
 Click here to watch a trailer for the series.

 KMS is able to help host an evening of prayer and witness on the Persecuted Church.
 KMS features the stories of persecution in four high-risk regions of the world within the context of prayer and reflection.
 The service time runs one hour.
 Please contact us if you are interested in hosting this unique event.

 Why does the church have such a difficult time with racial reconciliation?
 KMS hosts half-day symposiums featuring local speakers to kick off conversations on racial reconciliation.
 For a sample of a past event, click here.
 Please contact us if you are interested in hosting this unique event.